liferay/liferay-docs/userGuide/en/chapters/XX-social-networking.markdown

 Some of the social portlets are designed for use on the public pages of your portal, while others are designed to be used as part of a user's personal site.
 As you might guess, the portlets which are desigend for personal page use tend to be more focused on simple social interactions, while the ones which can be placed on any site are more beneficial for improving productivity.

 Unless otherwise noted, these portlets are all provided with minimal configuration options.
-They generally only have the option to alter view permissions, but don't have any way to change display options or the like.
+They generally have two configuration options - the option to change permissions for the portlet view and sharing options for connecting the portlet to other websites.
+They do not have any way to change options like feed length or display styles.
+Some styling changes, however, could be done through custom CSS.

 ### General Use Portlets